Managing audio echo in a meeting

-If you hear audio echo or audio feedback during your meeting, there are 3 possible causes:
+If you hear audio echo or audio feedback during your meeting, there are three possible causes:

-- Participants with computer or telephones speakers that are too close to each other
+- Participants have computer or telephones speakers that are too close to each other.

-- Multiple computer with active audio in the same conference room
+- Multiple computers with active audio are in the same conference room.

-Generally, if you are hearing echo, it means that there is a device out there that is channeling your audio back.
+The source of echo can also be from speakers (such as TV or soundbar) that are too loud, failed echo cancellation (device or performance issue), or a bad microphone.
+Generally, if you are hearing echo, it means that there is a device that is channeling your audio back.

 To isolate the attendee: